 Needless to say it was a disaster but I have read many reviews saying gluten free food options from other branches of MOS burger around Japan were OK.
 I don’t think we will be rushing back anytime soon though.

-As stated before, I am not a celiac and therefore I have been very reliant on our ‘Gluten Free’ Japanese information card printed from the celiac travel website and trusted the restaurant staff when they say yes or no. I have found that restaurant staff in Japan are very careful will not take risks so we have had no incidents where my Mother in Law has been ill but there have been a few occasions when my Mother in Law thinks she could have eaten something but the staff have said no. No matter what, I am just pleased we were able to enjoy our time in Hiroshima illness free.
+As stated before, I am not a celiac and therefore I have been very reliant on our ‘Gluten Free’ Japanese information card printed from the celiac travel website and trusted the restaurant staff when they say yes or no. I have found that restaurant staff in Japan are very careful and will not take risks so we have had no incidents where my Mother in Law has been ill but there have been a few occasions when my Mother in Law felt she could have eaten something but the staff have said no. No matter what, I am just pleased we were able to enjoy our time in Hiroshima illness free.

 Now we just need to navigate finding gluten free options in our small town of Makuhari and Tokyo for the remainder of their trip!
 We have already exhausted Sushiro and Yakiniku so wish us luck.